Directed by: Guillermo del Toro || Produced by: Lawrence Gordon, Mike Richardson, Lloyd Levin

 As for the supernatural monsters themselves, del Toro melds everything from Lovecraftian inspirations to steampunk and dieselpunk props to Nazi occultist fan-fiction.
 The majority of this diverse production-design is produced in-camera, with impressive sets, wonderful costumes, and meticulous makeup FX, but the plentiful CGI is also well utilized.
 Del Toro seems to have learned from his action-direction experiences on Blade II (2002), depicting CGI characterizations seamlessly in set-piece transitions, using simple yet effective choreography and versatile editing to shift between digital and practical FX.
 Perhaps the film’s greatest examples of the latter include the Samael “Hell Hound” costumes our titular hero (Ron Perlman) fights, writhing with tentacles, claws, four eyes, and fearsome animatronic jaws; just as impressive are the layers of makeup and prosthetics that transform lead man Perlman into Hellboy, which look stunning.

 In addition to Hellboy’s stellar production design, special FX, and del Toro’s enthusiastic direction, the screenplay is both well paced and boasts multilayered, endearing characters.
 The opening prologue is perhaps the greatest introduction to a modern superhero or anti-hero this side of Blade, introducing our principle characters with a strong action scene, a wonderful establishment of tone, and snappy editing, all while avoiding the tedious, drawn out origin stories in which so many other lesser adaptations indulge.
-Henceforth, the film dives into its zany, almost X-Files (1993-2002, 2016)-esque adventure of hybridized science-fiction and supernatural thriller, building an intriguing world filled with history, lore, and likable characters.
+Henceforth, the film dives into its zany, almost X-Files (1993-2002, 2016)-type adventure of hybridized science-fiction and supernatural thriller, building an intriguing world filled with history, lore, and likable characters.

 Perlman’s Hellboy is, of course, the most well developed of the bunch, and is fleshed out with one of the better performances of the actor’s career.
 Perlman plays the gruff, tough, no-nonsense action hero well, while delivering his one-liners and retorts to his costars with dry humor and natural timing.
 Next most impressive is the venerable John Hurt as Hellboy’s father-figure and mentor, who provides plentiful exposition throughout and acts as a natural counterbalance to the younger cast.
 Rupert Evans is credited with his first starring role in a feature-film as FBI rookie agent John Myers, our fish-out-of-water character and vessel through which we (the audience) may enter the story; rounding out the main cast are Selma Blair as female lead and pyrokinetic love-interest, Liz Sherman, Doug Jones (plus the voice of David Hyde Pierce, also known as Dr. Niles Crane from NBC’s Frasier [1993-2004]) as the telepathic merman sidekick, and Czech actor Karel Roden as the main villain and occultist priest, Grigori Rasputin.